Income inequality in the United States

 Measurement is debated, as inequality measures vary significantly, for example, across datasets or whether the measurement is taken based on cash compensation (market income) or after taxes and transfer payments.
-The Gini coefficient is a widely accepted statistic that applies comparisons across jurisdictions, with a zero indicating perfect equality and 1 indicating maximum inequality.
+The Gini coefficient is a widely accepted statistic that allows comparisons across jurisdictions, with 0 indicating perfect equality and 1 indicating maximum inequality.
 Further, various public and private data sets measure those incomes, e.g., from the Congressional Budget Office (CBO), the Internal Revenue Service, and Census.
 According to the Census Bureau, income inequality reached then record levels in 2018, with a Gini of 0.485, Since then the Census Bureau have given values of 0.488 in 2020 and 0.494 in 2021, per pre-tax money income.
+For 2025, the Census Bureau reported a Gini index of 0.490 for pretax money income, a change from 2024 that was not statistically significant.

 U.S. tax and transfer policies are progressive and therefore reduce effective income inequality, as rates of tax generally increase as taxable income increases.
 As a group, the lowest earning workers, especially those with dependents, pay no income taxes and may actually receive a small subsidy from the federal government (from child credits and the Earned Income Tax Credit).
-The 2016 U.S. Gini coefficient was .59 based on market income, but was reduced to .42 after taxes and transfers, according to Congressional Budget Office (CBO) figures.
+The 2016 U.S. Gini coefficient was .59 based on market income; it was reduced to .42 after taxes and transfers, according to Congressional Budget Office (CBO) figures.
 The top 1% share of market income rose from 9.6% in 1979 to a peak of 20.7% in 2007, before falling to 17.5% by 2016.
 After taxes and transfers, these figures were 7.4%, 16.6%, and 12.5%, respectively.

 Definitions

 Relative income growth, organized by percentile classes, normalized to 1970 levels.
 Graph accounts for both income growth, and the hidden decline in the progressivity of the tax code at the top, the wealthiest earners having seen their effective tax rates steadily fall.

 Same data as adjacent chart, but plotted on logarithmic scale to show absolute dollar amounts.
-Data shows a range of three orders of magnitude—a ~1000-fold difference.
+Data span three orders of magnitude—a ~1000-fold difference.

 It's not just the top 1% that have disproportionate gains.
 Ratio for Each Income Percentile to Median Income In the U.S. Since 1970.
-The plot shows the increase in the relative gains of those above the median versus those below the median with the largest gains for those in the highest percentile.
+The plot shows the increase in the relative gains of those above the median versus those below the median, with the largest gains for those in the highest percentile.